Brexit Working Group Member Bios

 Rachel is Visiting Research Fellow at the University of Oxford’s Institute for European and Competitive Law where she created and teaches seminars on “The global dimension of competition law”.
 She is also a Non-Governmental Advisor to the International Competition Network advising the European Commission (2013-2000) and the UK Competition and Markets Authority (2020- ) on global initiatives, a Non-Executive Director of the American Friends of the British Council in Washington DC and a Trustee of the University of Oxford Law Foundation..

-She is licensed as a foreign legal consultant in New York and admitted as a solicitor in England & Wales and the Republic of Ireland.
+She is licensed as a foreign legal consultant in New York and admitted as a solicitor in England & Wales.

 US Country Manager